edoardottt/MSc-CyberSecurity-Sapienza/README.md

-## Master of Science in Cybersecurity, Sapienza University of Rome.
+## Master of Science in Cybersecurity, Sapienza University of Rome

-#### My personal notes, examples, tests, homework solutions, code...
+#### My personal notes, examples, tests, homework solutions, code

 - Network Infrastructures
 - Laboratory of Network Design and Configuration